No one knows exactly when riviere diamond necklaces came into being, but there are theories.

 There are also designers that just skirt the pronunciation or new names entirely by simply naming their diamond rivières, necklaces or chokers.

-No matter what you call them, the jewels are a treasure to add to any collection.
-They look spectacular worn alone or layered.
+No matter what you call them, the diamond jewels are a treasure to add to any collection.
+They look spectacular worn alone or as layered necklaces.
 The style provides a radiance that is something akin to walking around with your own ring light, but far more magical.